minecraft-saar/infrastructure/README.md

 ## Setting up the database

 The broker logs everything into a database.
-In order to setup this database do the following:
+You can set up the database as follows, and adjust the database server, database, and user name to your needs.

 ### Installing and starting mariadb

 1. Install `mariadb` Version 10.3.22 or higher `>sudo apt install mariadb-server mariadb-client` Run ` > sudo mysql `
 2. If this doesn’t work, you may have to start the server manually with `> sudo /etc/init.d/mysql start`
-  * Then start mariadb (` >sudo mysql` or ` > mysql -u root -p`)
+  * Then start the  mariadb client as root (` >sudo mysql` or ` > mysql -u root -p`)
-  * If you are facing issues with socket, access denied or incorrect auth plugin, see [here.](https://stackoverflow.com/questions/37879448/mysql-fails-on-mysql-error-1524-hy000-plugin-auth-socket-is-not-loaded)
+  * If you are facing issues with sockets, access denied or incorrect auth plugin, see [here.](https://stackoverflow.com/questions/37879448/mysql-fails-on-mysql-error-1524-hy000-plugin-auth-socket-is-not-loaded)
 3. Create a user with ` > CREATE USER ‘minecraft’@’localhost’; `
 4. `> GRANT ALL PRIVILEGES  ON MINECRAFT.* TO 'minecraft'@'localhost';`

 ### Setting up the database

-1. Make sure the database url and username in the file `broker-config.yaml` are set correctly (url: "jdbc:mariadb://localhost:3306/", username: "minecraft")
+1. Make sure the database url and username in the file `broker-config.yaml` are set correctly (url: "jdbc:mariadb://localhost:3306/MINECRAFT", username: "minecraft")
-2. Start the broker to create the database
+2. Starting the broker automatically create the database tables (and updates them when running a new version)
 3. Participate in Minecraft experiments to add data to the database

 ### Looking at the database in your browser

-1. Call `http://localhost:8080/` while the broker is still running default-username and -passwort: "mcsaar"
+1. Visit `http://localhost:8080/` while the broker is still running.
+Default user and password: "mcsaar"
 2. Press Crtl and click to select more than one option from the dropdown menu

 ### Looking at the database in your commandline